jennyweb/Demonstratoren/Simulation/README.md

 ## Underlying physical model

 The underlying model is based on an energy balance, i.e. the enthalpy.
-Enthalpy is strongly related to temperature via the heat capacity $c_p$ and the mass $m$.
+Enthalpy is strongly related to temperature via the specific heat capacity $c_p$ and the mass $m$.

 $$
 H = c_p m T
 $$